Celebrating 40 years in Africa

 - A focus on SOS Children's Village Chipata, in Gambia

 We give hope to African children with no-one by providing a family upbringing, education, medical care and loving support in our Children's Villages.
 We also support families who have been affected by poverty, HIV/AIDS, or other circumstances which make life a struggle.
-This includes malaria, malnutrition, or children living on the streets.
-These services aim to provide children with a nurturing family home.
+This includes malaria, malnutrition, or living on the streets.
+Our services aim to provide children with a nurturing family home.
 Yet many more children and families need help.

-If you support our work today, you will be helping a charity with decades of experience, along with local knowledge and partnerships in African countries.
+If you support our work, you will be helping a charity with decades of experience, along with local knowledge and partnerships in African countries.
 Sponsor a child in Africa today.